Affiliate links on Android Authority may earn us a commission. Learn more.

 The Garmin vivomove Sport can pair with both Android and Apple smartphones.
 It’s available in four colorways, including brown, black, white, and a soft green inspired by typical wellness aesthetics.
 You can also personalize the look of your device on Garmin’s website with Watch Your Way.
 Pricing for the Garmin vivomove Sport starts at $179.99.
 As of this article’s publication, the device is available on Garmin’s website.

 How’s the design?

-In a sea of oversized touchscreens, sporty bands, and digital displays, hybrid devices offer something unique: elegance as well as information.
-The Garmin Vivomove Sport is one such device, and it does so nearly flawlessly, hiding a full suite of smartwatch features behind a sleek, analog timepiece.
+In a sea of oversized touchscreens, sporty fitness trackers, and digital displays, hybrid devices offer something unique: elegance as well as information.
+The Garmin vivomove Sport is one such device, and it does so nearly flawlessly, hiding a full suite of smartwatch features behind a sleek, analog timepiece.

 The watch case is a lightweight hard plastic available in the four colorways mentioned above.
 These design choices suggest a sportiness that coincides with the device’s name.
 I tested the soft green option that’s meant to embody a sentiment of wellness.
 I’m not saying the color alone will transport you to spa-like zen, but it certainly emanates a calming aesthetic.
 I also found it comfortable for all-day wear.

-The Vivomove Sport drops the metallic bezel of the Vivomove 3, minimizing the detailing to a ring around the watch face.
-In the Vivomove Sport, the metallic feature is now below the surface and cannot be seen from the side of the case.
+The vivomove Sport drops the metallic bezel of the Vivomove 3, minimizing the detailing to a ring around the watch face.
+In the vivomove Sport, the metallic feature is below the surface and cannot be seen from the side of the case.
 The real show stopper is the analog watch face and hidden touch screen.
 I can’t say enough about the ticking watch hands and dynamic display.

 Setting aside that it's a beautiful watch at first glance, there's a real spy tech vibe about the seamless transition to smartwatch features.